CamdenSegal/poem-gen/README.md

 	* spooky/moby-dick
 	* spooky/poe
 	* spooky/sleepy-hallow
-* wierd
+* weird
-	* wierd/pizza
+	* weird/pizza
-	* wierd/ulysses
+	* weird/ulysses

 Rhyming Schemes
 ===

 Used with the `-s` option.
 Like `$ poem -s limerick`.
 You can also specify a custom scheme in the format of "a0" where `a` is any character for use a rhyming group specifier and 0 is the number of syllables.
-So `$poem -s "a5 b10 a5"` would generate a poem with three lines the first and last lines would rhyme and have 5 syllables and the middle line would have 10 syllables.
+So `$poem -s "a5 b10 a5"` would generate a three line poem with first line five syllables in and third lines at five syllables each, middle line would have 10 syllables.

 * sonnet - a10 b10 a10 b10 c10 d10 c10 d10 e10 f10 e10 f10 g10 g10
 * haiku - a5 b7 c5